sdbip/Segerfeldt.EventStore/Segerfeldt.EventStore.Source.MSSQL/README.md

     // You should never allow mutation in a value object. public int Value { get; }

-    private Amount(int value) => Value = value;

-    public static Result<Amount> Of(int value)
+    public Amount(int value)
     {
-        // Check that the input is acceptable.
-Return an error result if it is not.
+        // Throw an exception if the input is not acceptable.
-        // If the constructor is private, this makes it impossible to instantiate
+        // This makes it impossible to instantiate the Amount object with an
-        // the Amount object with an invalid value, and Amount instances will need
-        // no further validation.
+        // invalid value, and Amount instances will need no further validation.
-        if (value < 0) return Result<Amount>.Failure(new ArgumentOutOfRangeException(nameof(value), "Amount must be positive"));

-        // Return success if the value is valid. return Result<Amount>.Success(new Amount(value));
+        ArgumentOutOfRangeException.ThrowIfLessThan(value, 0, nameof(value));

+        Value = value;
     }

     protected override IEnumerable<object> GetEqualityComponents() => [Value];